bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.caching.md

 ```

-because the `uncacheable` flag is true, every time adding2.value is referenced, each branch's mutator is called based on the previous branch, meaning twelve nested function calls; while javascript does have a decent threshold for recursion its not really great on the memory.
+because the `dontCache` flag is true, every time adding2.value is referenced, each branch's mutator is called based on the previous branch, meaning twelve nested function calls; while javascript does have a decent threshold for recursion its not really great on the memory.
 But the presence of cacheInterval means that every eight branches will be truned an assertion; this looks (with simplifiation) like

 ```
 branch1: